Australian Model Natasha Oakley Shows Off Incredible Body In Kiwi Green Bikini For New Video

 Since then, Oakley has been stunning her millions of Instagram fans with snaps of herself wearing the new items from the collection, showing off her flawless bikini bod along the way.
 On Wednesday, October 2, the blonde bombshell took to the popular social media platform to share a sizzling video in which she rocks a tiny bikini as she moves around, showcasing not just the swimsuit from Monday Swimwear’s latest drop, but also her killer curves.

 The clip begins with Oakley facing the camera.
-She is wearing a kiwi green two-piece bathing suit that consists of a classic triangle top thin straps that tie up behind her neck, putting her buxom figure fully on display.
+She is wearing a kiwi green two-piece bathing suit that consists of a classic triangle top with thin straps that tie up behind her neck, putting her buxom figure fully on display.
 Oakley teamed her top with a pair of matching string bottoms that tie up on the sides, sitting higher on her hips and lower at the front.
-The completed her look with a matching green coverall, which she is wearing off her shoulders.
+She completed her look with a matching green coverall, which she is wearing off her shoulders.

 In the video, Oakley ditches her coverall as she turns around to showcase the back of her swimsuit.
 As she does so, the viewer can see that her bikini bottoms boast a thong-cut style that helps accentuate the booty.
 At the end of the short clip when she is turned around, Oakley looks over her right shoulder and shoots a coquettish smile at the camera.